Matt Waxman thought he’d be a doctor.

 Morgan Roediger, a graduate student studying creative writing, fostered her lifelong passion for English by studying creative writing in her undergraduate education as well.
 She primarily writes fiction, and although she hasn’t been published yet, she’s been working diligently to cultivate her writing into something she would be proud to publish.

 “I guess I’m not pushing myself to publish right now because I’d rather get my work to a spot where I like it and where I’m comfortable with it before I send it out,” Roediger said.
 “I feel like I’m getting to that place now, because I know looking from work last year compared to this year that I have come a long way as a writer.”

-Despite the , Roediger hopes to publish in a more traditional medium.
+Despite the recent boom in self-publishing, Roediger hopes to publish in a more traditional medium.
 Although self-publishing seems to be a viable option for many, she hopes to pursue publication through a more traditional medium by finding a literary journal that matches her own style and audience.
 From then on, she hopes to continue working on her personal prose and potentially teaching English coursework to others at the college level.

 “To get your work out there, you just have to write,” she said.
 “That’s the biggest thing — you have to take the time to write and really know your audience.”

 Patrick O’Keeffe, an associate professor of English, has published two works of fiction.
 He, too, came to love reading and writing at a young age, and that eventually led him to pursue a master’s of fine arts in English from the University of Michigan.

 “I had wonderful teachers, and I think I learned a great deal from them,” he said.
 “And I also had very supportive teachers, and it meant an awful lot to me.”